microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Framework.md

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | value | [System.Object](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Object 'System.Object') | The object to serialize. |

-<a name='M-Microsoft-VisualStudio-Extensibility-UI-RemoteUserControl-SetCollectionEntryAsync-Microsoft-VisualStudio-RpcContracts-RemoteUI-ObjectId,System-Int32,Microsoft-VisualStudio-RpcContracts-RemoteUI-MessagePackFragment,System-Nullable{Microsoft-VisualStudio-RpcContracts-RemoteUI-ObjectVersion},System-Threading-CancellationToken-'></a>
-### SetCollectionEntryAsync() `method`

-##### Summary

-*Inherit from parent.*

-##### Parameters

-This method has no parameters.

-<a name='M-Microsoft-VisualStudio-Extensibility-UI-RemoteUserControl-SetObjectPropertyAsync-Microsoft-VisualStudio-RpcContracts-RemoteUI-ObjectId,System-String,Microsoft-VisualStudio-RpcContracts-RemoteUI-MessagePackFragment,System-Threading-CancellationToken-'></a>
-### SetObjectPropertyAsync() `method`

-##### Summary

-*Inherit from parent.*

-##### Parameters

-This method has no parameters.

 <a name='T-Microsoft-VisualStudio-Extensibility-Helpers-ResourceManagerDictionary'></a>
 ## ResourceManagerDictionary `type`